evanknight18/social-network-api/README.md

 ## Description

 This project is a social networking simulation app where you can create, update, and delete users.
+Users can add eachother as friends and post thoughts.
+Friends can create reactions to friends thoughts.
+Reactions can also be deleted.

 ## Table of Contents